HappyTapir/TimeKeeper/README.md

 # TimeKeeper
 Roll20 API script which tracks time and expiries.
 The time and expiries persist and are tracked between sessions.
 The GM advances the time; there is no automatic advancement of time.
 The script currently communicates only with the GM.
+Each expiry added will be listed with a button [x] that can be used to delete the expiry.
+Useful if a character's concentration fails, or if the expiry being tracked is no longer relevant.

-Current commands (version 0.2.0):
+Current commands (version 0.2.1):
 <ul>
   <li>!tk - shows commands.</li>
   <li>!tk show - displays current time.</li>
   <li>!tk set X - sets current time to X minutes.</li>
   <li>!tk add X - adds X minutes to the current time.
 Use negative values to subtract time.</li>
   <li>!tk exp charactername|effect|duration - adds an expiry effect for charactername with a duration in minutes.
 Example: !tk exp Delgon the Dwarf|Battle Rage|10 will add and track the expiry of the Battle Rage for Delgon the Dwarf.
 The Battle Rage will expire in 10 minutes from the time it was added.</li>
+  <li>!tk del charactername|effect|remaining - deletes the expiry <i>effect</i> expiring in <i>remaining</i> minutes for charactername.</li>
 </ul>

 # How do I...?